wildfauve/subscriptions/README.md

 + `capabilities` replace `activities`.  `capabilities` are a more abstract business definition of the services offered within a `subscription`.
 They should be more stable than an `activity` and more understandable to the business.

+The customer configures subscriptions by adding resources, subjects, etc to a subscription type.
+To even to this they must have a subscription that allows them to configuration subscriptions.

+For test subscription structures see:

++ `./subscription_structures/test_structure_1.rb`

 # Access Control Decisions

 The decision types supported are as follows: